aws-samples/serverless-patterns/eventbridge-schedule-to-lambda-cdk-go/README.md

-# Amazon EventBridge Schedule to AWS Lambda
+# Amazon EventBridge Scheduler to AWS Lambda

 This pattern will create an EventBridge schedule to invoke a Go based Lambda function.
 The pattern is deployed using the AWS CDK for Go.